 Establishing Sustainability Goals

-Climate action plans allow for many different avenues to reduce a community’s carbon footprint, like taking steps towards energy efficiency, organizing and strategizing a local solar effort, updating local policies, zoning codes and processes, and developing local workforce training and education programs.
+Climate action plans allow for many different avenues to reduce a community’s carbon footprint, like taking steps towards energy efficiency, organizing and strategizing to become energy independent, updating local policies, zoning codes and processes, and developing local workforce training and education programs.

 For many communities there has been a steep barrier to entry into installing on-site solar due to the high upfront cost of the solar installation and being a non-taxable entity, communities are unable to access the lucrative tax credits available to businesses and individuals that install solar.However, there is a solution to this problem.